 Hello everyone, my name is Siheng Xiong.
-I am currently a fifth-year Ph.D. student in Machine Learning at the Georgia Institute of Technology, advised by Prof. Faramarz Fekri.
+I am currently a final-year Ph.D. student in Machine Learning at the Georgia Institute of Technology, advised by Prof. Faramarz Fekri.
 Prior to this, I earned my Bachelor’s degree from Xi’an Jiaotong University and my Master’s degree from Shanghai Jiao Tong University.

 🚀 Featured Projects

-Large Language Models Towards Reasoning
+Large Language Models for Reasoning and Planning

 Deliberate Reasoning in Language Models as Structure-Aware Planning with an Accurate World Model